shinydevseries/shinydevseries_site/content/home/demo.md

 The goals of the **Shiny Developer Series** are to showcase the innovative applications and packages in the ever-growing Shiny ecosystem, as well as the brilliant developers behind them!
 The series is composed of two components:

 - Video demonstrations and tutorials illustrating powerful techniques to bring your Shiny applications to the next level.
-Each of these videos will be posted on this site and the official Shiny Developer Series [YouTube channel](https://www.youtube.com/channel/UCwQ7lkY6YWzZjT807Itbvtw).
+Each of these videos will be posted on this site as well as the official Shiny Developer Series [YouTube channel](https://www.youtube.com/channel/UCwQ7lkY6YWzZjT807Itbvtw) & [PeerTube channel](https://peertube.linuxrocks.online/video-channels/shiny_dev_series/videos).
 - Special live webinars in partnership with the [RStudio Community](https://community.rstudio.com) to connect with the brilliant developers both within the Shiny team and those creating awesome applications and packages in the Shiny community.

 {{% alert note %}}